dickansj/MasterYourPPE/content/home/why.md

     </div>
   <div class="row">
     <div class="col-xs-12 col-sm-12 col-md-12 col-lg-12 col-xl-12">
-      <p class="text-left">Because we all have to do our part to protect each other.
-Covid-19 is still here and it’s still dangerous to you and to those you care about.
+      <p class="text-left">Because we all have to do our part to protect each other. <a href="https://www.cdc.gov/coronavirus/2019-ncov/index.html" target="_blank">Covid-19</a> is still here and it’s still dangerous to you and to those you care about.
 And because we all want Covid-19 to go away so we can get back to everything we love to do.</p>
     </div>
   </div>
   <div class="row mt-4">